 Josh Hoffpauir – Head Coach

-Hoffpauir is entering his fourth season as head baseball coach of the Pearl River Community College Wildcats after serving three seasons as assistant head coach under former Wildcat mentor, Jamie McMahon.
-In his six seasons coaching at PRCC, 46 Wildcats have furthered their playing careers at Universities.
-Hoffpauir has coached two All-Americans, while four Wildcat standouts have been selected for professional baseball during his tenure.
+Hoffpauir is entering his fourth season as head baseball coach (7th overall) of the Pearl River Community College Wildcats after serving three seasons as assistant head coach under former Wildcat mentor, Jamie McMahon.
+In his six seasons coaching at PRCC, 46 Wildcats have furthered their playing careers at universities.
+Hoffpauir has coached two All-Americans, while five Wildcat standouts have been selected for professional baseball during his tenure.

 During the 2013 season, Hoffpauir guided the Wildcats to the second most wins in school history posting a 41-14 record.
 The 2013 squad won the South Division Championship setting a division record in wins (19).
 Reaching the Regional Championship game, Hoffpauir’s squad posted a .313 batting average and reached base at an astonishing .425 clip.
 The Wildcats also provided speed on the base paths stealing 128 bases.
 With Hoffpauir at the helm, Pearl River pitchers posted a 3.98 ERA with 328 strikeouts in 2013.
 Wildcat student-athletes also showed commitment to the classroom being selected as an All-Academic Team, sporting a 3.12 team GPA.